Dragan Talajić: Henan Jianye

-On 18 December 2017, Talajić was appointed as the Head Coach of Henan Jianye of the Chinese Super League.
+On 18 December 2017, Talajić was appointed as the head coach of Henan Jianye of the Chinese Super League.
 On 11 March 2018, Talajić led Henan Jianye to a 1–0 victory against a favored side of coach Uli Stielike, Tianjin Teda, which is a jubilee 300th victory of Henan Jianye in Chinese Super League history.
 On 21 April 2018 after seven matches.
 Dragan Talajic parted company with Henan due to the club not being able to follow his attacking philosophy.
 He was a part of the coaching elite of Chinese Super League 2018 among coaches as: Fabio Capello, Bernd Schuster, Manuel Pellegrini, Paulo Sousa, Dragan Stojkovic, Vitor Pereira and Fabio Cannavaro.

-Al Khaldiya SC Bahrain
+Al-Khaldiya

-On 10 December 2021, Talajić was appointed as the Head Coach of Al Khaldiya SC of the Bahraini Premier League.
+On 10 December 2021, Talajić was appointed as the head coach of Al-Khaldiya of the Bahraini Premier League.
 Al Khaldiya is a football club established in Bahrain by the Bahrain Royal Family in 2020.
 It is the newest Bahrain club but the most ambitious and financially the strongest Bahrain football team.
-With huge ambitions of the football club, Talajić was appointed as the Head Coach and more than nine Bahrain National Team players were brought to the club.
+With huge ambitions of the football club, Talajić was appointed as the head coach and more than nine Bahrain National Team players were brought to the club.
 Talajić started on the best way, beating Al Muharraq the 35 times Bahrain Football Champion and two times AFC Asian Cup Champions in Bahrain Federation Cup.
 On 10 February 2022, Talajić took Al Khaldiya's side to the King of Bahrain Cup 2022 Final for the first time in the club's history.
-On 5 March 2022, Talajić won Bahraini King's Cup for the first time in clubs history.
+On 5 March 2022, he achieved the Bahraini King's Cup for the first time ever, by winning against East Riffa on penalties.

+Bahrain national team

+In 2022, Talajić was appointed as the Bahraini national team technical director.
+In February 2024, he became the head coach of the national team, and secured his first title in the 26th Arabian Gulf Cup.
+Talajić, however, also led Bahrain to have their worst-ever final round performance at the 2026 FIFA World Cup qualification, with the team consigned at the bottom place of the table for the first time in the history, in part due to shock defeats to China and Indonesia, despite a memorable shock 1–0 away win over Australia at the first matchday of the round.